preethigd-06/Ceadar-Coding-Challenge/README.md

 6.Use maven to install the dependencies defined in the pom file.

-7.Use mvn clean and mvn install
+7.Use mvn clean and mvn install - If build fails,Right Click on Project--> Maven --> Update Project

 8.Once the build is success, Add Servers

 9.Go this path : Right click of the project -> New -> Other -> Server -> Tomcat v9.0 server and create this server.

-7.Take the content of server.xml and context.xml in the ServerConfings folder and replace with Servers'.
+10.Run the project with using the Tomcat v9.0 server.

-8.Run the project with using the Tomcat v9.0 server.
+11.Once the server is started, open browser and type URL - http://localhost:8080/ceadar-coding-challenge